USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

 ### Sensor Models & Photogrammetric Control
 ##### In the next five years, the ASC software portfolio must:
 1. have fully adopted ALE, SpiceQL, and the updated ISIS ingestion programs.
 This includes the deprecation of currently deployed capabilities across **all** sensor models.
+This also inludes the development, testing, and deploy of CSM sensor models for past, current, and future missions.
     - Projects using this capability: All ISIS users will be using this capability.
 Implementation of this capability removes the dual maintenance burden that currently exists by having two (legacy and new) implementations concurrently supported.
 1. provide automated solutions for ground control point selection using varied ground truth data sets.
     - Projects using this capability: All control projects include, but not limited to Kaguya TC, CTX, etc.
-1. be able to apply photogrammetric adjustment to solve for period, phase, and amplitude for librational movements for bodies.
-    - Projects using this capability: Outer planets control research.
-Phobos control efforts.
 1. include tools of workflows for adding observations to exsiting control projects.
     - Projects using this capability: THEMIS, CTX, LROC-NAC, Europa Clipper (presumptive)